padriba/NLP_MeTaxa/README.md

    - Installation has been tested in Linux based system with Python 3.6.7.

   ## NLP Vectorization
-  To get a word2vec representation for the metagenomic sample:
+  To get a word2vec embedding representation for the metagenomic sample:
    - For the low comlexity datset:

       ```sh
         python ./NLP/vectorisation_low.py
       ```
+     The result will be found in ./NLP/
   ## Training CNN model
   ## Overall mertics
   ## Metrics by rank